Real time data analysis with the ATLAS Trigger at the LHC in Run-2: Run-2 Improvements of the ATLAS Trigger System

 \subsection{High Level Trigger Improvements}

-The entire High-Level Trigger (HT) architecture has been changed after Run-1.
+The entire High-Level Trigger (HLT) architecture has been changed after Run-1.
 The Level 2 and Event Filter farms have been merged to allow for more flexibility, to simplify the hardware and the software, and to remove rate limitations between fast and precision processing by using the resources more efficiently.
-The entire Run-2 trigger architecture is sketched in Fig.~\ref{fig:trigsyst}.
 To deal with the increase in the readout rate due to higher L1 accept rate, but to also increase the output rate of the TDAQ system, the Read-Out System (ROS) has also been upgraded.
-Thanks to these improvements, data have been stored at a rate of 1.1 kHz in Run-2, almost a factor of 3 increase with respect to Run-1.
+Thanks to these improvements, data have been stored at a rate of 1.1 kHz in Run-2, almost a factor of 3 increase with respect to Run-1~\cite{bib:atltriperf2015}.

 The output rate is however not the only limiting factor; the HLT processing time is also limited by the amount of CPU cores available at HLT.
-The time taken to process one event at the LHC is determined by both the trigger menu, and by the number of pile-up interactions which are continuously increasing with time, as can be seen in Fig.~\ref{fig:pileup}.
+The time taken to process one event at the LHC is determined by both the trigger menu and by the number of pile-up interactions which are continuously increasing with time, as can be seen in Fig.~\ref{fig:pileup}.
 At an instantaneous luminosity of $5.2\times10^{33}$ cm$^{-2}$ s$^{-1}$ and an average pile-up of $<\mu> = 15$, the average HLT processing time is of 230 ms, which is well within the 2-3 seconds time available before time-out.
-However, as can be seen for the left panel of Fig.~\ref{fig:cputime}, the average processing time increases with luminosity and pile-up, and, as can be seen on the right panel of Fig.~\ref{fig:cputime}, the distribution of HLT processing time has a tail that goes well above the time-out threshold.
-Part of these events can be recovered thanks to the data stream procedure (debug stream), but it nevertheless demonstrate that HLT algorithms have to cleverly deal with pile-up to avoid a significant decrease in the triggering performance.
+However, as was reported in~\cite{bib:atltriperf2015}, the average processing time increases with luminosity and pile-up, and the distribution of HLT processing time has a tail that goes well above the time-out threshold.
+Part of these long-processing events can be recovered thanks to the data stream procedure (debug stream), but there is an imperative need for HLT algorithms to cleverly deal with pile-up to avoid a significant decrease in the triggering performance.